 GED volume formulas

 It happens quite often that we want to know the volume of a box or space for example when we want to ship certain things.
 When buying a shipping box, we will notice a label that indicates the cubic inches/feet the box holds.
 If we want to measure the volume, we multiply (the dimensions of) length, width, and height.

 GED perimeter formulas

-Perimeter is described as the distance around a specific shape.
-There are formulas to measure the perimeter of certain shapes, for example rectangles and squares.
+The perimeter is described as the distance around a specific shape.
+There are formulas to measure the perimeter of certain shapes, for example, rectangles and squares.
 Some irregular shapes require us to add all parts of the sides to measure the perimeter.
 The word rim (which means edge), is found inside the word ‘perimeter; and this helps us remember what ‘perimeter’ stands for.

 The GED Math test formula sheet offers you all the formulas you need to measure the perimeters of a triangle, a square, and a rectangle.

 Keep in mind that only GED Ready™ The Official Practice Test is the only practice test built to tell a student if they are likely to pass the real thing.
 You can read about it here.

 MyCareerTools’ practice tests are not related to the Official GED Practice Test™ produced and distributed by the American Council on Education (ACE) and the GED Testing Service.
 ACE and GED Testing Service LLC have not approved, authorized, endorsed, been involved in the development of, or licensed the substantive content of these practice tests.